jbenno/course_comm_tech/files/Administrative.md

 - Please submitt your assigned work via Canvas unless stated otherwise.
 - The assignments are due at the date that shows in Canvas.
 Submitting late will reduce the grade of the assignment by one point.
 - The readings and other media assigned in Canvas are mandatory.
 Unless stated otherwise, pdf files for the readings can be found in this Google Drive folder:https://drive.google.com/drive/folders/1QTE-LNoBto6VDJ6Majes_LZ9A2kqfk7D?usp=sharing
 - Generally you will have a full week to complete an assignment.
 You are expected to start the assignment in time.
-Sending in questions for clarification on the day before the assignment will generally not be sufficient.
+Sending in questions for clarification on the day before the assignment is due will generally not be sufficient.

 ## 3. Attendance
 - Your attendance in person is expected.
 If you are sick, you have another important cause preventing you from attending, please send your request to be excused via email.